Anorexia and Bulimia

 - feel tired

 - feel guilty

 - stay a normal weight, in spite of your efforts to diet.

 Bulimia Nervosa often starts in the mid-teens.
 However, people

-and social life.
-People most often seek help when their life
+help.
+People most often seek help when their life changes - the

-changes - the start of a new relationship or having to live with
+start of a new relationship or having to live with other people for

 About 4 out of every 100 women suffers from bulimia at some time